sheldonlai/project211124/README.md

 # Project Askalot

 ### Objective:
-To simplify learning in universities by allow students to share different topics and guides with each other.
+To simplify learning in universities by allowing students to share different topics and guides with each other.
 ### Build:
 Make sure npm and node is installed.
 1. Go to root directory and type:\